mbta/screens/README.md

          cross-build Erlang/OTP, or set the environment variable MACOSX_DEPLOYMENT_TARGET to 11.0 (or a lower version).
       ```
-      you can try modifying the source downloaded by `asdf` to get around it.
+      you can try modifying the OTP source downloaded by `asdf` to get around it (More context can be found on [this Github issue](https://github.com/asdf-vm/asdf-erlang/issues/161#issuecomment-731477842)):

       ```
       cd ~/.asdf/plugins/erlang/kerl-home/archives